Expression Web 3: what’s in it for ME?

 A major convenience of Expression Web 3 is the built in Expression Development Server.
 Users can keep a Web in a non-server location such as “My Documents” or even on an external drive, and if you have ASP.NET code or PHP code within your pages, Expression Web will feed the pages to the browser through the Expression Web Development server.
 This saves the designer the extra effort and hassle of setting up a local server or publishing every change just to view their dynamic pages.

 Tip: ASP.NET is inherent in the Expression Development Server but for PHP functionality you’ll need to install PHP so that the Expression Web Development Server can find and use it.
-For an easy method see this brief screen video.

 What’s in it for you: The inherent efficiency of being able to stay in the application you use for design and development work and not having to install or publish to a server just to check your work as you make changes plus the freedom to keep a Web folder wherever you like and still be able to seamlessly see it rendered by a server.